integreat-io/integreat/README.md

   actions going to a service and the response coming back, so keep this in mind when you set up this pipeline.
 See [Mutation pipelines](#mutations) for more on how to define the mutation.
-- `options`: This object will be passed on to the transporter and may contain any properties that are meaningful to the transporter.
-You may also add other properties for use in your mutations, but keep in mind that they will be sent to the transporter.
-The endpoint `options` object is merged with the service `options` object.
-Endpoint properties will override equally named service properties, but this is done through deep merging, so child objects will be merged as well.
+- `options`: This object is merged with the `options` object on the service definition, and provide options for transporters and adapters.
+See [the `options` object](#options-object) for more on this.
 - `allowRawRequest`: When set to `true`, payload `data` sent to this endpoint will not by cast automatically nor will an error be returned if the data is not typed.